• Skip to primary navigation

 • Bake for 10-12 minutes.
 Carefully transfer the cookies to cool on a wire rack.

 • Repeat the process with the remaining dough.
-Make sure that the baking sheet has cooled off completely or use the other one.
+Make sure that the baking sheet has cooled completely or use the other one.

 • Sprinkle cookies with the powdered sugar and serve.